Intermediate Ice Climbing Course in the Canadian Rockies

 - Continue to develop steeper climbing technique

-Stay for an extra day after the Top Rope Management course and put your new skills into practice on a classic Canadian Rockies multi-pitch ice climb.
+Stay for an extra day after the Level 2 course and put your new skills into practice on a classic Canadian Rockies multi-pitch ice climb.
 The instructor-to-student ratio is 1:2, we divide into compatible teams, choose a suitable multi-pitch route (several rope lengths in height) and spend the day climbing it.
 We have a seemingly endless list of multi-pitch ice climbs in the Banff, Canmore, Kananaskis, and Lake Louise areas.

 Meeting Time and Place

-The course begins at the Yamnuska office in Canmore at 7:00 am on the first day.
-The Yamnuska office is located at 200, 50 Lincoln Park, Canmore, Alberta.
+The course begins at the Yamnuska classroom in Canmore at 7:00 am on the first day.
+The Yamnuska classroom is located at #100, 50 Lincoln Park, Canmore, Alberta.
 See this map for location.

 Instructors & Group Size